Regional Customs

 • The Before Permit is granted under the following conditions:

-• Urgent withdrawal is necessary because the imported goods are valuable or there is a danger that the imported cargo may be deformed or damaged.
+• Urgent withdrawal is necessary because the imported goods are valuable, dangerous substance or there is a risk to be deformed or damaged.

 • There is a time constraint because the imported goods are intended for exhibition, etc.